-Clinical directors are detail-oriented professionals responsible for dealing with each aspect of clinical operations pertaining to the treatment of a client.
-To become a clinical director, a graduate often begins in another health care role, such as health care administrator.
-The role varies depending on the company, but it often includes creating and managing schedules based on organizational needs, as well as providing supervision for clinical supervisors.
+Clinical directors are detail-oriented health professionals.
+They are responsible for dealing with each aspect of clinical operations pertaining to the treatment of a patient.
+The role varies depending on the work setting, but it often includes creating and managing schedules based on organizational needs, as well as overseeing clinical supervisors.

 Becoming a Clinical Director

-Students pursuing the clinical director career path will need to have a combination of skills and qualifications that an organization deems necessary for a senior position.
-The Houston Chronicle notes that a candidate applying for the clinical director position needs to be able to demonstrate the ability to do the following:
+Students who are pursuing the clinical director role will need to have a combination of skills and qualifications that an organization deems necessary for a senior position.
+A candidate needs to be able to demonstrate a variety of key abilities.

 - Follow clinical policies and procedures